BERRYSOUP

 To have a better guide on how to start and what exactly I wanted to work on, I started out with a couple sketches and a rough user flow diagram.

-I started to draft ideas for the re-design /
+I started to draft ideas for the re-design

-With the feedback provided, I made a quick wireframe to visualize an apparoch to solving these usability issues.
+With the feedback provided, I made a quick wireframe to visualize an approach to solving these usability issues.
 This would include the zoom-in feature, clearer download buttons, and matching that BerrySoup style and design within the site.

 While putting together the website and the intial design I had in mind, there were alot of shortcomings I didnt realize and limitations within the web builder I had decided to use.